Disney’s Animal Kingdom Quick Service Dining Guide

 Our first quick-service stop is over in Asia, not far off from the entrance to Expedition Everest.
 Like almost everything else in the park, the Anandapur Ice Cream Truck is perfectly themed and offers a ton of charm.

-The ice cream truck has elaborate artwork and makes for a nice photo background.
+The ice cream truck has elaborate artwork and offers an excellent backdrop for photos.

 When you are in the area, you’ll more than likely notice guests walking around with large chocolate and vanilla soft-serve ice cream cones.
-This is where you can pick one up as well.
+The Andanpur ice cream truck is where you can pick one up.

 Offerings include a float, soft-serve waffle cone, soda, or water at the ice cream truck.